laravel/docs/http-tests.md

     $response->assertSessionHasInput($key, $value = null);

-A closure can be provided if additional processing is required, returning true if value expected:
+If needed, a closure can be provided as the second argument to the `assertSessionHasInput` method.
+The assertion will pass if the closure returns `true`:

     $response->assertSessionHasInput($key, function ($value) {
         return Crypt::decryptString($value) === 'secret';